 Music Training has been part of the Royal Marines Cadet syllabus since the early 1900s, and indeed we have previously had Royal Marines Cadets based alongside the Royal Marines School of Music.
+Our Band has previously appeared at the Royal Tournament and was on film during The Cockleshell Heroes movie.

-Today, the Portsmouth Division has a drum and flute Band whilst the Plymouth Division has a Corps of Drums.
-Both allow cadets to learn new instruments and develop their musicianship skills.
 The Band and Corps of Drums both wear the traditional ceremonial Blue uniform as worn today by the Royal Marines Band Service, a privilege granted to very few outside of the Service.

 Our musical cadets have an illustrious past, with our bands having appeared at the Royal Tournament, Jersey’s ‘Battle of the Flowers’ carnival, the Ashbourne Highland Gathering and Portsmouth Navy Days.